✓ Updated April 2026

 Montpellier's tramway is the backbone of its public transport, with four lines (1-4) efficiently connecting the city center to suburbs and key attractions like Place de la Comédie and the Odysseum.
 It's clean, frequent, and the best way to cover longer distances within the city.

-This is Montpellier's excellent bike-sharing scheme, perfect for exploring the charming old town (Écusson) and reaching areas not directly served by trams.
-It's a fantastic way to enjoy the Mediterranean climate and discover hidden squares.
+This is Montpellier's excellent bike-sharing system, perfect for exploring the charming old town (Écusson) and reaching areas the tram doesn't cover.
+It's a fantastic way to feel like a local and discover hidden squares.

 Walking in the Écusson

 Montpellier's historic center, the Écusson, is a labyrinth of narrow, winding streets best explored on foot.
-It's where you'll find independent boutiques, cozy cafes, and stunning architecture.
+It's where you'll find independent boutiques, charming cafes, and stunning architecture.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.